 What if I never loved New Zealand again?
 Where did I belong?
 Why do I feel so sad when I have just been on the most amazing trip?
 I was so confused.

 I didn’t want to feel this way and I tried to fight it.
 Some days I felt a sense of joy to be back only to wake up the next morning with a feeling of hopelessness and darkness again.
-I hadn’t heard of post trip depression a year ago but I have subsequently read a few posts by travel bloggers referencing it.
+I hadn’t heard of post trip depression a year ago but I have subsequently read a number of posts like this one and this one by fellow travel bloggers referencing it.
 I am glad to know that it is a real thing and that I wasn’t the only one to feel that way.
 I wasn’t alone.
 That gave me comfort.

 We were only back in New Zealand for three months before moving to Sydney.
 In the last month I started to feel like myself again: real happiness was returning.
 But moving to Australia brought back the feelings of hopelessness, albeit on a smaller scale.
 It took me another couple of months to start feeling normal.